Essential Dubai Bucket List Activities For First-Timers

 This is very true.
 Because the Dubai Fountain Show takes place right outside of the Dubai Mall and at the base of the Burj Khalifa, it does get insanely crowded, especially on weekends and during the peak tourist season.

-So, if you want to see the show but want to avoid the crowds, my insider’s advice is to get tickets to the new Dubai Fountain Boardwalk.
-Instead of competing with hordes of people for a prime spot to watch the show, you’ll get access to the 272-meter (892-foot) floating boardwalk on Burj Lake, where the show takes place.
+So, if you want to see the show but want to avoid the crowds, my insider’s advice is to get tickets for the Burj Khalifa Lake Ride.
+Instead of competing with hordes of people for a prime spot to watch the show, you’ll get to take a 30-minute ride on a traditional abra (wooden boat), which will get you as close as you can possibly get to the show.

 Don’t Skip Over Old Dubai

 So many first-time visitors overlook Old Dubai in favor of more modern marvels.
 But if you ask me, Old Dubai is where you’ll find the heart and soul of the city.
 Trust me when I say it’s well worth spending at least a few hours walking around and soaking it all in.
-There are a lot of attractions in Old Dubai, but here are some of the must-do things:
+There are a lot of attractions, but here are some of the must-do things in Old Dubai:

-You’ll want to check out the heritage-style buildings in Al Seef, explore one of the oldest neighborhoods in Dubai in the Al Fahidi Historical Neighbourhood, take an AED 1 abra ride across Dubai Creek and explore the Spice and Gold Souks.
+You’ll want to check out the heritage-style buildings in Al Seef, explore one of the oldest neighborhoods in Dubai in the Al Fahidi Historical Neighbourhood, take an AED 1 abra ride across Dubai Creek and explore the Spice and Gold Souks in Deira, and eat all the street food.

 If you want to wander around on your own, you definitely can!
 All of these attractions are easily findable on Google Maps and you can walk/take a short boat (abra) ride to reach all of them.
 There are also plenty of cool tours of Old Dubai if you’d rather have a local expert shed some knowledge on this historically rich part of Dubai.